 Each diagonal bisects the parallelogram into two congruent triangles

-The Sum of the square of all the sides of a parallelogram is equal to the sum of the - square of its diagonals.
-It is also called parallelogram law
+The Sum of the squares of all the sides of a parallelogram is equal to the sum of the squares of its diagonals.
+It is also called the parallelogram law

-The formula to find the area of a parallelogram is: Area = b * h.
+Ans: The formula to find the area of a parallelogram is: Area = b*h.
 With the parallelogram sitting flat, the b stands for the base, or the side that is flat on the ground & the h stands for height, or the distance between the bottom and top sides.